 On the other hand, many men who register with dating or matchmaking services are losers in the first place.
 They don't possess the ability or the courage to walk up to interesting looking women and introduce themselves because they are scared to death of rejection.
 They work in uninteresting jobs and really are boring sods.
 Many of them are unattractive and unfit, with beer guts and other physical disadvantages.
 Then there are the predators, often dirty old married men who are looking to have a fling on the side with a lonely woman who cannot find a partner in the "real" world and is craving for true love.
 However, all the woman will get is sexual advances and as soon as the predator has his way with her, he will either keep her as a sexual partner on the side, or dump her and go back to his wife and family when she finally wakes up to him.

 It is very hard to warn victims of dating and romance scams that they are being taken for a ride, because the scammers can be very slick and convincing.
 Of course the big indicator of a romance scam is when the prospective "partner" hands out a sob story and asks for money.
-As soon as this happens, that's the big warning sign that the "partner" is a scammer and the person in contact with that "partner" should immediately cut off all contact and never ever send money.
+As soon as this happens, that's the big warning sign that the "partner" is a scammer and the person in contact with that "partner" should immediately cut off all contact and never ever send a cent.

 The head should always rule the heart and people who are lonely and looking for partners would do much better by getting involved in common interest groups or community clubs and organisations, or doing a bit of travelling and meeting a wide range of people.
 Even joining a new local club provides fresh avenues to meet potential partners, a far better proposition than any dating service or website.